 Recognized as Future Litigation Star in New Mexico since 2012 by Benchmark Litigation, Alex has also received recognition from Best Lawyers in America® and Southwest Super Lawyers®.
-In addition, he has achieved an AV® rating, the highest rating possible, from Martindale-Hubbell based on a peer review.
+He has achieved an AV® rating, the highest rating possible, from Martindale-Hubbell based on a peer review.

 The corporate clients with which Alex works are some of the largest and most recognizable business enterprises.
 He has represented, among others, Walgreen Co., GlaxoSmithKline, Intel Corporation, Johnson & Johnson, La Quinta, Medtronic, Progressive Insurance, Merck & Co., Brown & Brown, Inc., BNSF Railway Co., Amtrak, C.R.
 Bard, Allstate Insurance, CVS, Lloyds of London, St. Jude Medical, and Zimmer, Inc.

 Originally from Kansas, Alex graduated cum laude from Trinity University in San Antonio, Texas.
 After working as a counselor at a residential treatment center, a call center representative, and a day laborer, Alex returned to the classroom, obtaining his J.D. from the University of Texas School of Law.
 He is admitted to practice before all courts in New Mexico, and also is admitted in Texas state courts.
 Alex is a shareholder in Modrall Sperling’s Albuquerque office and serves on the firm’s Executive Committee.